-- 13. If applicable, reason(s) for denying second level decisions (Select all that apply):
+13. (Select all that apply):

-- a.
-Declining enrollment

-- □ b.
-Financial reasons

-- □ c.
-Program not unique or innovative

-- □ d.
-Lack of teacher, parent or community support

-- □ e.
-Liability of district

-- □ f.
-Withdrew from a multi-district consortium If so, list the districts in the consortium:
+□ a.
+Declining enrollment □ b.
+Financial reasons □ c.
+Program not unique or innovative □ d.
+Lack of teacher, parent or community support □ e.
+Liability of district □ f.
+Withdrew from a multi-district consortium If so, list the districts in the consortium: □ g.
+Other

-- 14. Who initiated the charter school concept(s) or proposal(s)?
+14. Who initiated the charter school concept(s) or proposal(s)?
 (Select all that apply)

+□ a.
+District Superintendent □ b.
+School Administration (principal, curriculum director, etc.) □ c.
+CESA □ d.
+Teachers □ e.
+Parents □ f.
+Community (Not for Profit) □ g.
+Business For Profit □ h.
+Other □

+15. Identify members of the planning group (Select all that apply):

-- a.
-District Superintendent
+□ a.
+District Superintendent □ b.

-- □ b.
 School Administration (principal, curriculum director, etc.)

-- C. CESA

-- □ d.
+c.
+CESA d.
 Teachers

-- e.
+e.
 Parents

-- □ f.
+f.
 Community (Not for Profit)

-- □ g.
+g.
 Business For Profit

-- h.
-Other

-- 15. Identify members of the planning group (Select all that apply):

-- a.
-District Superintendent

-- □ b.
-School Administration (principal, curriculum director,

-- etc.)

-- C. CESA

-- □ d.
-Teachers

-- e.
-Parents

-- □ f.
-Community (Not for Profit)

-- □ g.
-Business For Profit

-- h.
+h.
 Other